 I have often dreamt of making the old buildings alive again, spinning the wheel of history, at least for a moment.
 Until I discovered Art.
 But this was already a long time ago …

-The misterious castle at the end of the green fields
+The mysterious castle at the end of the green fields

 The stories about it are whispered by the distinguished guests quietly to each other’s ears.

-Apparently, the three-century old Devils Tower was once a place of entertainment and pleasure.
+Apparently, the three-century old Devil’s Tower was once a place of entertainment and pleasure.
 The clover-shaped baroque tower is inside painted with illusionist composition.
 It also combines motifs of wells and portals, ancient mythological scenes and female figures, depicting faith, hope and love.
 Because of its unusually good — almost otherworldly – acoustics, it’s now a very popular venue for concerts.

 The Festival Seviqc, whose guest I am this evening, invites to a place, which provides an escape from reality into mysticism.